*Registration for this summer's Junior Police Academy has closed.*

 In bridging the gap between cops and kids, the FPD Junior Police Academy transforms the traditional role of the police officer into one of mentor and friend.
 Additionally, the program encourages critical thinking, problem-solving, and team building, while partnering with youth to create a safer community.

 Questions?
 Program coordinators can be reached by sending an email to [email protected]

-NOTE: This summer, the JPA will be held at Lawler Middle School, located at 12921 Rolater Road in Frisco.
+NOTE: This summer, the JPA will be held at Griffin Middle School, located at 3703 Eldorado Parkway in Frisco.
 Each academy is four days long, 8:30 AM to 4:30 PM.
 Students must have their own transportation to and from the campus and must be picked up by 4:30 PM each day.

-- Students must have successfully completed the 6th, 7th grade
+Students must have successfully completed the 6th or 7th grade

 In order to extend this opportunity to as many students as possible, applications will be accepted until the deadline date and fill the classes according to the following:

 First-time students will be placed in the order their applications were received.

 Students that have attended JPA previously, will be placed in the remaining spots.